 Fumonisins are responsible for two well-described diseases of livestock, equine leukoencephalomalacia and porcine pulmonary edema.

 The biochemical mechanism of action for PPE or liver toxicosis is believed to be due to the ability of fumonisins to interrupt sphingolipid synthesis in many animal species, and fatalities result from disturbances in cardiopulmonary dynamics leading to acute pulmonary edema.
+When fumonisin toxicosis is evident, complex sphingolipids and free sphingosine and sphinganine can be elevated in the serum of affected ponies.
+The ratio of serum sphinganine to sphingosine can increase to >1 during toxicosis, and may occur before elevations in liver enzymes, providing a marker of fumonisin exposure.
+These changes have been observed experimentally, but analysis for serum sphingolipids is not readily available diagnostically.

 Cattle, sheep, and poultry are considerably less susceptible to fumonisins than are horses or swine.
 Cattle and sheep tolerate fumonisin concentrations of 100 ppm with little effect.
 Dietary concentrations of 150–200 ppm cause inappetence, weight loss, and mild liver damage.
 Poultry are affected by concentrations of >200–400 ppm and may develop inappetence, weight loss, and skeletal abnormalities.